robfairh/2023_nstor_sdr/README.md

 * MOAA_burnup_FIMA.csv: MOAA burnup results
 * \*.csv files: contain benchmark data for power, neck shim insertion condition, and control drum angle
 * create_files.py: automates the creation of the input files based on the \*.csv files:
-  * bench_{cycle}: MCNP input files for each cycle
+  * bench_{cycle}: MCNP input files for each irradiation cycle
-  * sdr-agr.i: MCNP input files for the shutdown-dose rate calculations
+  * sdr-agr.i: creates MCNP geometry for shutdown-dose rate calculation (source is not included as it is calculated by the shutdown-dose rate calculation workflow not included here)
 * plots.py: plots burnup vs axial location and calculates the contribution from each photon source